krank/xslt-sheets/README.md

 Notes on indtt-transform.xsl:
- - Its primary purpose is conversion of docx-documents downloaded fr�n google docs.
+ - Its primary purpose is conversion of docx-documents downloaded from google docs.
 This means it will probably not work very well with a lot of "normal" docx documents.
  - Features are implemented one at a time, and there will probably always be some missing.
  - Some features will not be implemented because the purpose of the xslt is to get the document structure, not its layout, into InDesign.
  - The resulting InDesign Tagged Text document will contain a number of paragraph styles.
 These styles lack formatting.